 Just as significant as avoiding stockouts is preventing excess stock.
-Excess stock can become difficult to move and become obsolete or dead stock.
+Especially in bathroom manufacturing with its fluctuations in project timelines and improvement initiatives.
+Without effective mitigation processes, a lull in sales can quickly lead to excess stock, which can become difficult to move and become obsolete or dead stock.